Leonard Harris (actor)

-Biography
+Early life and education

-Leonard Jerome Harris was born in the Bronx on September 27, 1929.
+Leonard Jerome Harris was born in the Bronx, New York City, on September 27, 1929.
 He graduated from City College and served in the U.S. Army at Fort Dix during the Korean War.

-In 1961, he married Mary Ann Wurth.
-They had two children, Sarah and David Harris.
-They divorced in 1973.
-He also had homes in Stanfordville, N.Y. and West Palm Beach, Fla.
+Career

-Mr. Harris began his career writing obituaries and book reviews for the Hartford Courant in 1958.
+Harris began his career writing obituaries and book reviews for the Hartford Courant in 1958.
 In 1966, he became a culture critic at WCBS-TV in New York City, a position he held until 1974.
 He had three novels published and worked as a television writer later in his career.
 He served on the Tony Award Nominating Committee in the later 1980s and early 1990s.

-Mr. Harris also played the mayor in a 1980 romantic comedy, Hero at Large.
+Harris also played the mayor in a 1980 romantic comedy, Hero at Large.
 His first novel, The Masada Plan, was called "gripping, fast-moving, expertly engineered" by the novelist Meyer Levin in The New York Times Book Review.
 A fourth novel was published posthumously.

+Personal life

+In 1961, Harris married Mary Ann Wurth.
+They had two children, Sarah and David Harris.
+They divorced in 1973.
+He also had homes in Stanfordville, N.Y. and West Palm Beach, Fla.

+Death

-He died on August 28, 2011, in Hartford, Connecticut, aged 81, from complications of pneumonia.
+Harris died on August 28, 2011, in Hartford, Connecticut, aged 81, from complications of pneumonia.